mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Regardless of how messages are kept in sequence, implementations MUST only update their cryptographic state when valid Commit messages are received.
-Generation of handshake messages MUST be stateless, since the endpoint cannot know at that time whether the change implied by the handshake message will succeed or not.
+Generation of Commit messages MUST NOT modify a client's state, since the endpoint doesn't know at that time whether the changes implied by the Commit message will succeed or not.

 ## Server-Enforced Ordering

 With this approach, the delivery service ensures that incoming messages are added to an ordered queue and outgoing messages are dispatched in the same order.
-The server is trusted to resolve conflicts during race-conditions (when two members send a message at the same time), as the server doesn't have any additional knowledge thanks to the confidentiality of the messages.
+The server is trusted to break ties when two members send a Commit message at the same time.

 Messages should have a counter field sent in clear-text that can be checked by the server and used for tie-breaking.
 The counter